pwright/skupper-example-attachedconnector/README.md

 In this scenario, each service runs in a different Kubernetes cluster.
-The frontend runs in a namespace on cluster 1 called West, and the backend runs in a namespace on cluster 2 called East.
+The frontend runs in a namespace on cluster 1 called West, and the backend runs in a namespace on cluster 2 called North.
+The North namespace is not a Skupper site, but can be exposed through the East site namespace.

 <img src="images/entities.svg" width="640"/>